urho3d/SLikeNet/readme.txt

 Related is the change that the interface files are no longer copied to the sample/test project.
 Instead these projects link the generated C# interfaces now directly from their new bindings directory.

+3.5.7 Reorganized files/path structure
+Compared to RakNet, SLikeNet made some changes to the file and path structure.
+The following table provides an overview of the more likely cases users of RakNet might have relied on and hence are impacted by the change.
+If you realize that SLikeNet is missing some files which were previously shipped with RakNet and are required for your case, please contact support@slikesoft.com.
+We'll then consider to readd these files then in a later version again.

+RakNet path                              | SLikeNet path               | Rationale DependentExtensions/openssl-1.0.0d       | DependentExtensions/openssl | [1]
+DependentExtensions/openssl-1.0.0d/*.dll | [REMOVED]                   | [2]

+[1] To prevent changes to path whenever the external is upgraded.
+    Additionally lib, bin, and include directories contain subdirectories for the different platforms/configurations now.
+[2] Removes redundant file.
+Provided also in
+    DependentExtensions/openssl-1.0.0d/bin/*.dll

 3.6 Configuring SLikeNet
 SLikeNet uses macros to control certain settings.
 The overview of the available